utdata/rwd-mastery-assignments/billboard-hits/rubric-wb.md

 1. Review the data, clean up dates and save as a tab.
 2. Who are the 10 artists with the most appearances on the Hot 100 chart?
     - Start a new sheet from the cleaned data.
 (Do this for each new quest.)
-    - **Group** all the records by Performer, **count**ing the rows, which is each time they've had a song on the chart.
-Keep the top 10 performers.
+    - **Group** all the records by artist, **count**ing the rows, which is each time they've had a song on the chart.
+Keep the top 10 artists.
-    - Build a column chart from the data that shows the top performers and the number of times they've had a song on the chart.
+    - Build a column chart from the data that shows the top artists and the number of times they've had a song on the chart.
 Make sure the chart has a title and good axis names.
 3. Who had the most No. 1 hit songs?
 Here's the logic (and some hints):
     - First you need to filter for only the No. 1 songs.
-    - Next you need to make that a unique list that only shows each song/performer combination once.
+    - Next you need to make that a unique list that only shows each artist/title combination once.
 Here are two different ways you could do this.
 I stress, use only ONE of these methods:
-        - You could **group** by both Performer and Song.
-This will give you a row for each Performer/Song combination along with the numbers of times it was No. 1.
-The key there is you have a unique list of performer/song.
+        - You could **group** by both `artist` and `title`.
+This will give you a row for each artist/title combination along with the numbers of times it was No. 1.
+The key there is you have a unique list of artist/title.
-        - Or, you could use **Select columns** to keep just Performer and Song, and then use **Deduplicate** to make the list unique, showing each Performer/Song combination only once.
+        - Or, you could use **Select columns** to keep just `artist` and `title`, and then use **Deduplicate** to make the list unique, showing each artist/title combination only once.
-    - Now you can group by Performer to count how my times they show up on the unique list of No. 1 songs.
+    - Now you can group by `artist` to count how my times they show up on the unique list of No. 1 songs.
 4. Who had the most No. 1 hits in the most recent five years?
     - Very similar to Goal 3 but with a data filter applied upstream in the workflow.
 You can copy the tab you made before and then add a filter upstream to get just the most recent hits.
 Include only those with more than one No. 1 hit.
 5. Who had the most top 10 hits overall?